ZhangO999/Inkball/README.md

 # Inkball

 Welcome to Inkball, the classic Microsoft XP game that I recreated using Java's Processing library.
-I made this game to learn Java and Object-Oriented programming for an INFO1113 assignment.
+I made this game to learn Java and Object-Oriented programming.

 ## Features
 - **Player-drawn lines** to redirect balls.